 IOM in Bosnia and Herzegovina

 Bosnia and Herzegovina (BiH) is located at a migration crossroad between Eastern and Western Europe.
 The conflict in the former Yugoslavia from 1992 to 1995 destroyed the social and economic infrastructure and forced over half the citizens of BiH to leave their homes.
-Today, the return of displaced persons and a rise in illegal migration, such as human trafficking and smuggling, make migration a major challenge for BiH’s post-conflict recovery and development.
+Today, the return of displaced persons and a rise in irregular migration, such as human trafficking and smuggling, make migration a major challenge for BiH’s post-conflict recovery and development.

 IOM initiated a mission in Sarajevo in 1992 in the basement of Koševo Hospital, setting up the MEDEVAC programme to evacuate war-wounded individuals who could not be treated locally.
 Following the end of the war, IOM expanded its activities to the return of refugees from abroad and to assist BiH nationals resettling in third countries.
 Today, IOM’s programmes aim to prevent irregular migration, stop the trafficking of human beings, contribute to national development, and assist the BiH Government to manage migration activities.

 For more information, visit the website of IOM Bosnia and Herzegovina.

 Facts and Figures: February 2016